yuriqpaiva/book-wise/README.md

 ## 🚀 Features

-1. **Book Information:** Access a wealth of details about books, including author, number of pages, genre, and more.
+1. **Book Information:** Access a wealth of details about books, including author, num ber of pages, genre, and more.

 2. **User Ratings & Reviews:** Rate and review books to share opinions and help others discover great reads.